 Want more bacon?
 See our Best Bacon Recipes to Make at Home

-This is another recipe that is all about balancing sweet and savoury notes.
+This is another recipe that is all about balancing sweet and savoury notes (as is our easy gluten-free hoisin sauce recipe too).

 What we mean is that most of the ingredients would be considered savoury in most people’s books.
 However, baking them in a muffin really brings out their sweetness.